-NAME OF PE RSON completing the disclosure ROVIDING THE SERVICE: RECEIVING THE SERVICE: RESS WORK PHON IE NUMBER NAME OF LE EGISLATIVE EMPLOYER (if legislative employee) in accordance with AS 24.60.105(d) and AS 24.60.070 Person's Stat us with whom association exists: □ legislator or legislative employee □ public official or lobbyist Reason for re quest to refrain from making a public disclosure, please be specific: Violation of: State Law Federal Law (including Tribal Law) United States Constitution State of Alaska Constitution Rule adopted by a trade or profession that state or federal law requires the person to follow Date of associ ation: One-time associationOn-going association Nature of Ser vices (general description): he service, please provide the following information, if applicable: ler License #: Provid ler License Type: Provid ler License Expiration Date: The a above is a true and accurate representation of my request to refrain from making a The disclosure in accordance with AS 24.60.105(d). work performed and/or the compensation received does not create an ethical 1 110 conflict of interest with the person's work for the legislature. ······································
+NAME OF PE RSON completing the disclosure COVIDING THE SERVICE: NAME OF LE GISLATIVE EMPLOYER (if legislative employee) in accordance with AS 24.60.105(d) and AS 24.60.070 Person's State is with whom association exists: □ legislator or legislative employee □ public official or lobbyist Reason for re quest to refrain from making a public disclosure, please be specific: Violation of: State Law Federal Law (including Tribal Law) United States Constitution State of Alaska Constitution Rule adopted by a trade or profession that state or federal law requires the person to follow Date of associ ation:On-going associationOn-going association Nature of Ser vices (general description): If providing t Provid Provid he service, please provide the following information, if applicable: ler License #: bove is a true and accurate representation of my request to refrain from making a disclosure in accordance with AS 24.60.105(d). work performed and/or the compensation received does not create an ethical conflict of interest with the person's work for the legislature.